ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 In order to let javascript respond to player updates, you can assign listener functions to various events the player fires.
 An example of such event is the *volume* one, when the volume of the player is changed.
 The player will call the listener function with one parameter, a *key:value* populated object that contains more info about the event.

-Both the *Model* and the *Controller* of the player's internal MVC structure send events.
-You can subscribe to their events by resp. using the *addModelListener()* and *addControllerListener()* function.
+In the naming of the listener functions, the internal architecture of the JW Player sines through a little.
+Internally, the player is built using a Mode-View-Controller design pattern:

+* The *Model* takes care of the actual media playback.
+It sends events to the View.
+* The *View* distributes all events from the Model to the plugins and API.
+It also collects all input from the plugins and API.
+* The *Controller* receives and checks all events from the View.
+In turn, it sends events to the Model.

+Basically, the events from the View are those you send out using the *sendEvent()* API function.
+With two other API functions, you can listen to events from the Model (playback updates) and Controller (control updates).
+These API functions are  *addModelListener()* and *addControllerListener()*.
 Here's a few examples:

 .. code-block:: html